 So, a lot of the growth-hacking techniques and principles we cover are stuff we already tried and tested. 😎

 For better information go and visit our webinar so we could help you understand more.

-So, to recap, there are a few reasons as to why your LinkedIn account might have gotten restricted.
+So, to recap, there are a few reasons as to why your account is restricted LinkedIn.

 But relax, it’s not the end of the world, and you can still recover your account.

 A lot of this has to do with how you use LinkedIn:

 - Make sure you’re using the latest and safest LinkedIn practices.

 - If you were using any LinkedIn tools before – remove them.